wallone/plagiarism-checker/README.md

 The first thing I did when working was to create two dummy files and ran my wdiff from my terminal to see how it worked.
 I chose wdiff(instructions on installing wdiff on a mac are below) because of the parameter that gives statistics based on the comparison of two files.
 After figuring out how this worked, I then learnt how to run linux command from my python IDE.
 For reference on how to do this, I used the site http://stackoverflow.com/questions/9735863/running-a-linux-command-from-python.

-Below are the steps I took.
+Below are the steps .
 ===========================
 I imported subprocess to enable me to run linux command I imported operator to enable sorting as results are to be ranked.